Modeling spatial tail dependence with Cauchy convolution processes: Modeling

-{The \citet{Smith1990} model is known to have very smooth sample paths; see, e.g., \citet{Davison.etal:2019}.
-Although this is already quite clear from the stochastic representation \eqref{eq:movingmaximum} and from spatial realizations, we now show more formally that the extreme-value limits of Cauchy processes of the form \eqref{eq-convmodel} are indeed ``smooth'' in a certain sense, and therefore that this process is not suitable for modeling spatial data with rough extremal dependence. ``Smoothness'' of realizations is determined by the form of dependence at short distances, and the next proposition precisely details the behavior of the stable tail dependence function for two variables from the limiting extreme-value process that are located close to each other.} {\begin{prop} \rm Suppose that the assumptions of Proposition~\ref{prop1-EVlim1} hold.
+{The Smith model \citep{Smith1990} is known to have very smooth sample paths; see, e.g., \citet{Davison.etal:2019}.
+Although this is already quite clear from the stochastic representation \eqref{eq:movingmaximum} and from spatial realizations, we now show more formally that the extreme-value limits of Cauchy processes of the form \eqref{eq-convmodel} are indeed ``smooth'' in a certain mathematical sense, and therefore that these asymptotic models may be too rigid for modeling block maxima with rough spatial dependence. ``Smoothness'' of realizations is determined by the form of dependence at short distances, and the next proposition precisely details the behavior of the stable tail dependence function for two variables from the limiting extreme-value process that are located close to each other.} {\begin{prop}[Stable tail dependence function at short distances] \rm Suppose that the assumptions of Proposition~\ref{prop1-EVlim1} hold.
 Moreover, assume that the kernel function in \eqref{eq-convmodel} may be written as $k(\ss,\ss^*) = g(\|\ss-\ss^*\|)$, where $g$ is an integrable nonnegative monotonically decreasing function.
 Then, for any sites $\ss_1, \ss_2\in\mathbb R^2$, the stable tail dependence function $\ell(w_1,w_2)$ of $\{Z(\ss_1),Z(\ss_2)\}^\top$ satisfies $\ell(w_1, w_2) \leq \{1+K\delta + o(\delta)\}\max(w_1, w_2)$, as $\delta:=\|\ss_1-\ss_2\| \to 0$, where $K$ is some constant that does not depend on $w_1$ and $w_2$.
 Furthermore, we can select $K$ such that $\ell(1,1) = 1+K\delta + o(\delta)$. \end{prop}}